jeyboy/email_template/README.md

 # EmailTemplate

 Gem allows to develop e-mail templates with the ability of their following reduction using the tags related to template`s objects.
 One of the reduction abilities is active admin.
+Allow templating for Devise.

 ## Installation